 The Mentoring for Success Program is available at no cost to all currently enrolled Western Michigan University undergraduate students.
 Priority will be given to students in our target population.
 Eligible students may apply to participate in the program to be mentored in various academic disciplines and a number of undergraduate courses they are currently taking at WMU; however, we cannot guarantee an academic mentor for every academic discipline and course.

 Our mentors are full-time WMU students who have achieved at least sophomore status, have a cumulative grade point average of 3.5 or higher, have completed at least one semester in a degree-granting program, and have demonstrated academic proficiency in the subject areas in which they will be mentoring.

-The Mentoring for Success Program is funded by the State of Michigan Workforce Development Agency's King-Chávez-Parks Initiative and WMU's Multicultural Affairs for Students and Office of Diversity and Inclusion.
+The Mentoring for Success Program is funded by the State of Michigan Department of Labor and Economic Opportunity's King-Chávez-Parks Initiative and WMU's Multicultural Affairs for Students and Office of Diversity and Inclusion.
 The program was formerly known as the Steps Toward Exhibiting Mastery Program.
 References to the former name can still be found in our participant and former staff testimonials.